 My issue inside was I didn’t have enough space to jump the length of the agility ladder which limited me in how much speed I could get going.
 I also had an issue jumping rope inside as my ceilings are low.
 If you have a room in your house that’s 3 feet wider and longer than mine and tall ceilings then you’ll be ok.
 Otherwise you’ll only be able to do the Back to Core and Strength workout inside.

 Before starting the Insanity Asylum you have to do the Fit Test.
 Shaun T calls the Fit Test the Insanity Asylum Athletic Performance Assessment.
 Don’t know why Beachbody had to go with such a long name.

-The Athletic Performance Assessment DVD is about 25 minutes long and has 9 different exercises in which you have to do as many reps as you can with good form in about a minute.
+The Athletic Performance Assessment is 25 minutes long and has 9 different exercises in which you have to do as many reps as you can with good form in about a minute.
 Here is how I did.

 Agility Heismans – 7 sets

 In & Out Abs – 24